KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The base class for the exceptions that are thrown when the quota of nodes inspected by a filter is exceeded.

-    throw [System.ServiceModel.Dispatcher.MessageFilterException]::New("The base class for the exceptions that are thrown when the quota of nodes inspected by a filter is exceeded.")
+    throw [System.ServiceModel.Dispatcher.MessageFilterException]::New('The base class for the exceptions that are thrown when the quota of nodes inspected by a filter is exceeded.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Dispatcher.MessageFilterException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Dispatcher.MessageFilterException.aspx)